fontforge/designwithfontforge.com/README.md

 1. Please update the according list if any chapter/page is added or removed.
 2. If the new chapter is in between existing chapters, Just add a weight between existing weights.
-3. If the new chapter is after any exising chapters, Add the weight number by 3.
+3. If the new chapter is after any existing chapters, Add the weight number by 3.
-4. If no more full numbers can be add between the exising weights, start using decimals.
+4. If no more full numbers can be added between the existing weights, start using decimals.
 5. Only edit the weight list for your chapter's language.

 Example: